 If you have a partner, their hours of work or earnings do not affect the amount of CBJSA you get.

-You can work and earn up to £100 a week and still get carer’s allowance as long as you are still caring at least 35 hours a week for someone getting disability living allowance (DLA) middle or higher care component or attendance allowance (AA).
+You can work and earn up to £102 a week and still get carer’s allowance as long as you are still caring at least 35 hours a week for someone getting DLA middle or higher care component or attendance allowance or PIP daily living component.
 Provided your earnings are below the limit, the full amount of CA is payable.
 Caring costs of up to half your net earnings can be disregarded if you pay someone other than a close relative to look after the disabled person you care for or a child under 16.